judapies/Homeware/API/README.md

 3. Take note of the `Web API key` for later.

-4. Go to `public` folder and configure the API key and the Project ID in all the JS files.
+4. Go to `public` folder and configure the API key and the Project ID in config.js files.

 5. Go back to `API` directory and run: